Split Ticket (website): History

 The website was founded in 2021 by Lakshya Jain, Harrison Lavelle, and Armin Thomas.
 The interest for the website initially came from a Twitter community known as Election Twitter.
 Leon Sit joined the website in 2022, and Max McCall joined in 2024.
 Jain first entered political media following the 2016 United States presidential election, and the surprise that came from the unexpected result.
 In August 2025, Split Ticket announced an exclusive partnership with The Argument, a Washington, D.C.–based liberal media company under which Jain and the team would lead political and elections data coverage; while the Split Ticket website would continue to exist, the group stated that "we will be publishing the bulk of our analysis there for the foreseeable future".

 In 2023, they used a "wins above replacement" method to determine what candidates over performed expectations, based on the PVI and the political environment.
 They found that Joe Manchin and Jon Tester were the two winning candidates that performed the best, above what was expected.
 They also found that Republican Problem Solvers and Blue Dogs performed better in both caucuses and the 2022 general election.

 In 2025, Split Ticket co-founder Lakshya Jain was involved in an online debate known as the "WAR wars" over the group’s "wins above replacement" model for evaluating candidate performance.
 G. Elliott Morris published a competing WAR model and argued that Split Ticket’s finding that moderates perform better in elections was incorrect.
 Jake Grumbach (University of California, Berkeley) and Adam Bonica (Stanford) later published a critique calling the Split Ticket model "biased" and "constructed in a way that makes moderates look good and progressives look bad".
-Nate Silver appearing with Jain on a podcast before describing Grumbach and Bonica's article as "awful".
+Nate Silver appeared with Jain on a podcast in response, describing Grumbach and Bonica's article as "awful".